ConduitNetwork/docs/provisioning/library/library.rst

 The Options fields will change depending on the Technology option selected.

-For VM provisioning technology options, select an image from the VM Image dropdown, which is populated from the Virtual Images Section and will include images uploaded into |morpheus|, and synced images from added clouds.
+For VM provisioning technology options, select an image from the VM Image dropdown, which is populated from the Virtual Images Section and will include images uploaded into |conduit|, and synced images from added clouds.

 ..
 NOTE:: Amazon and Azure Marketplace Images can be added in the Virtual Images section for use as node types in custom library items.